aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 [<i class="fa-solid fa-music" /> Hoshimachi Suisei's Music Space ](https://www.youtube.com/playlist?list=PLAo9RlHR2tDb_gfVgqd0wKknI7oE8etmV) (Discontinued)

 This is Hoshimachi Suisei's first ever radio program.
-The program focuses on music and Suisei invited a lot of Vtubers, singers and music-related talents to the program.
+The program focuses on music, and singing cover songs was one of its major segments.
+During it's run, Suisei invited a lot of Vtubers, singers and music-related talents to the program.

-The program started from April 4th, 2020 and discontinued on March 28th, 2021 due to the program reform of Bunka Housou.
+The program started on April 4th, 2020 and was discontinued on March 28th, 2021 due to the program reform of Bunka Housou.

 ::: warning Note